felixarntz/attachment-taxonomies/readme.txt

 * `attachment_taxonomy_{$taxonomy_slug}_args` where the only argument is the array of taxonomy arguments for the taxonomy defined by `$taxonomy_slug`
 * `attachment_taxonomy_labels` where first argument is the array of taxonomy labels and the second argument is the taxonomy slug that these labels apply to
 * `attachment_taxonomy_{$taxonomy_slug}_labels` where the only argument is the array of taxonomy labels for the taxonomy defined by `$taxonomy_slug`
+* `attachment_taxonomy_class_names` where the only argument is the array of class names of the taxonomies to register by default

 = Where should I submit my support request? =